Do you live in a place where the sun is usually shining or do you see more days filled with clouds and rain?

 Thermometer – to measure temperature (NOTE – this activity will demonstrate HOW a thermometer works, but it will not accurately measure the temperature outside.
 To gathering data for your records you will need to use a regular outdoor thermometer.)

-To gather and track our data we created a Weather Station Data Log FREE Printable, which includes date, temperature, precipitation, sky conditions, etc.
+To gather and track our data we created a Weather Station Data Log Printable, which includes date, temperature, precipitation, sky conditions, etc.

 Analyzing Your Weather Data